-We should talk about the changes made to this revised model which gets a revised front end design showcasing Dacia's new lighting signature flanking a revised honeycombed grille.
+This current model gets a smart front end design showcasing Dacia's distinctive lighting signature flanking a honeycombed grille.
 Go for the 'Stepway' version and you get flared wheelarches, roof rails and a higher 174mm ground clearance.

-Whatever Logan MCV model you choose, you'll find a smarter interior than was offered before, with satin-effect chrome finishing to lift the dashboard, a revised steering wheel and some softer-touch surfaces on upper-spec variants.
-Dacia has even moved the electric window switches from the centre console to a more conventional place on the doors.
+Whatever Logan MCV model you choose, you'll find a smarter interior than you might expect, with satin-effect chrome finishing to lift the dashboard, a smart steering wheel and some soft-touch surfaces on upper-spec variants.

 As for practicality, well the interior arrangement is clever, offering no less than 16-litres of handy, accessible stowage features, such as front and rear door bins, cubbies and a storage tray on top of the dashboard.
 The luggage compartment cover (available on some versions) has a rigid upper section with additional interior stowage capability.
 The easy-to-use 2/3-1/3 split/folding rear bench, standard on all variants, makes for maximum versatility.